SimonsRoad/StereoNet/README.md

 ### Citation
 If you find our work useful in your research, please consider citing:
+@inproceedings{khamis2018stereonet,
+  title={Stereonet: Guided hierarchical refinement for real-time edge-aware depth prediction}, author={Khamis, Sameh and Fanello, Sean and Rhemann, Christoph and Kowdle, Adarsh and Valentin, Julien and Izadi, Shahram}, booktitle={Proceedings of the European Conference on Computer Vision (ECCV), Munich, Germany}, pages={8--14}, year={2018}
+}

 ### Introduction
 I implement the real-tim stereo model according to the   XXX   model in pytorch